-You will see a screen that looks similar to above, though your errors may vary.
+You will see a screen that looks similar to the above, though your errors may vary.
 Below are some formatting instructions which will help you with formatting the data correctly.
-Keep revising the data until you get the data uploaded, contact us if you need help.
+Keep revising the data until you get the data uploaded.
+Contact us if you need help.

 Create Location Logins

 If you want locations to manage their own location data, you can create Location Admins through the .CSV import.
 All you have to do is include a username and password for each location and a user will be simultaneously created for each location when the .CSV file is uploaded.

 If you are using the location template to import your locations, enter the username and password in the Username_Email and Username_Password columns.
 If you are using your own file and mapping the fields, add two columns to your file where you can enter a username and password.
 See the formatting instructions below for more details on these fields.

 When creating users keep in mind that users must be unique.
 You cannot use an existing email address as a username or use the same email address for more than one location in the .CSV file.
 Users can be assigned to more than one location, but this cannot be done through the CSV import.
 To create multiple logins for a single location you will need to add the user through the Bullseye admin.
 See Allow Locations to Manage their own Data.

 Once your file is successfully uploaded, you have the option to send the users a welcome email with their login information.